kmccormack136/IPC_whitepaper/katrinaWhitepaper.md

 ### Managing tickerplant subscriptions

-In a tickerplant, current subscriptions are maintained in .u.w, an in memory dictionary which stores each subscriber's handle and subscription information.
-When a process subscribes to the tickerplant, the process handle and any symbol filters are added to .u.w.
+In a tickerplant, current subscriptions are maintained in `.u.w`, an in memory dictionary which stores each subscriber's handle and subscription information.
+When a process subscribes to the tickerplant, the process handle and any symbol filters are added to `.u.w`.

-Below is an example of .u.w in a tickerplant with two tables - 'trade' and 'quote'.
+Below is an example of `.u.w` in a tickerplant with two tables - 'trade' and 'quote'.
 In this example the rdb is the only subscriber and it is subscribed to all symbols for both tables

 ```q
 q).u.w